 For more traditional Halloween fun, you can't go wrong with Hee Haw Farms.
 With something for kids of all ages, families can go pumpkin-picking, hayrides, pony rides, corn mazes, and more.

 At Wheeler Farm, Halloween means the return of Pumpkin Days.
 Perfect for families with small children, this is a great place to pick your pumpkin and enjoy some fall fun with wagon rides and cow trains.
-You also won't want to miss out on the five-foot high hay maze!
+You also won't want to miss out on the 5-foot high hay maze!

 In October, Cornbelly's is a pumpkin patch with weekly Trick-or-Treat Parades and Halloween-night celebrations.
 With candy cannons, pig races, costumed characters, and haunted houses at Insanity Point, there's tons of fun to be had at Cornbelly's.
 And if you miss Halloween, you can visit the day after Halloween and take part in the annual Pumpkin Smash, where pumpkins will be hammered, bowled, dropped, and even launched from a cannon.